Skip to main content

 Build

 The Long Jump starts from a standing position and focuses on producing maximum forward distance through a powerful push from the legs.
 You lower slightly, swing your arms, and explode forward, landing on both feet under control.
-The movement is fast and forceful, with the goal of covering ground rather than jumping high.
+The standing long jump demands significant abdominal muscle activity to transfer force from the legs through the trunk during takeoff (Okubo et al., 2013).

-This exercise trains explosive power and coordination in the lower body.
+This exercise trains explosive power and coordination in the quads, glutes, and calves.
 You should feel a strong drive through your legs during takeoff and a controlled effort to absorb impact when you land.
+Plyometric training methods like the long jump effectively improve vertical and horizontal power output in athletes (Pechlivanos et al., 2024).
 Keeping your chest up, arms active, and landing softly helps protect your joints while maintaining efficiency.

 Long Jump is useful for athletes, conditioning workouts, and anyone training speed and power without equipment.
 It works well in warm-ups or short power blocks.
 You can adjust difficulty by jumping shorter distances with strict landings, or make it harder by chaining multiple jumps together while keeping each landing stable and controlled.